 - Can you predict the size and shape of the seeds that may be produced by the flower based on how the flower looks?

 - If your flower were self-pollinated, and its seeds were planted, what would the flowers of its offspring look like?
 What if it were cross-pollinated?

 Activity 2: Origami Flower Model

 - Explain to the students that they will be creating an origami flower to model the parts of a flower.

-- Follow the instructions on the Origami Flower PowerPoint to create the flower petals.
+- Provide each student with 4-5 pieces of origami paper.
+Follow the instructions on the Origami Flower PowerPoint to create the flower petals.

 - Each student should add the following parts to their flower:

 - The white chenille stem represents the style.
 Use one yellow pony bead to represent the ovary, and attach it to the bottom of the style.

 - The yellow chenille stems represent the filaments.
 Push the white and yellow chenille stems up through the bottom center hole of the origami flower.
 Trim the chenille stems to the desired length, making sure the white chenille stem is slightly taller than the yellow chenille stems.

 - Create the stigma and anthers by attaching a yellow pony bead to the top of the style and white pony beads to the tops of each filament.